gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 can do it with code!

-Getting the request payload is actually an async operation, so our code is going to be a bit more complicated than the previous examples.
+Getting the request payload is actually an async operation, so our code is going to be a bit more complicated than the earlier examples.

 We’ll use the
 [`requestFormData`](https://github.com/ChromeDevTools/devtools-frontend/blob/4590d3a54ca7023ca9f61f0dc46f2d821401c118/front_end/core/sdk/NetworkRequest.ts#L988)